suanno/stage2/applications/phd lyon/presentation3.md

 In particular we wanted to "understand if it's possible to control the position and the shape of the domains by changing temperature over time".

 ### Motion by curvature
-From our model, follows that at fixed temperature, that means constant C, the interfaces between domains **move** with a velocity that is normal to the interface and proportional to the local curvature.
-This dynamics is known as motion by curvature.
+From our model, follows that at fixed temperature, that means constant C, the dynamics is dominated by motion by curvature.
+This means that the interface between two domains **moves** with a velocity that is normal to the interface and proportional to the local curvature.

-What we discovered, is that it doesn't matter how you change temperature over time, the dynamics of the interfaces **will not** be affected by the changes.
+Before my internship we didn't know anything about the dynamics under time dependent C. And what we discovered, is that it doesn't matter how you change the parameter over time, the dynamics of the interfaces **will not** be affected by the changes.
 This means that **it's not possible** to control the shape of domains by changing temperature in time.

 ### Quantitative checks
 We checked this quantitatively with simulations.
 In fact we developed a code, starting from an existing one and changing the integration algorithm to reach better accuracy at large times.
 Then we made some analytical calculations, exploiting that in our system there are two timescales: the one of the interface motion and the one of the variations of C.
-In the limit of slow and fast oscillating C, we could define a small parameter and expand the terms of the equation in this parameter.
-And we found that the motion by curvature is still present.
+So in the limit of slow and fast oscillating C, we could define a small parameter and expand the terms of the equation in this parameter.
+And we proved that, at leading order, we have still motion by curvature.

 ### A general phenomena